#1 Ranked Private School in North Carolina

 No

 The first day of class is typically in the first week of August.
 In-person orientation is normally held on the Thursday or Friday before classes begin.
-The date will be sent out to all accepted students once it is available.
+The date will be sent to all accepted students once it is available.

 We only accept American Heart Association (AHA) BLS certification.